Subject9x/battleMETAL/README.md

 + Weapons are lost when their parent component is destroyed.
 + Buildings also exist in addition to combat units.
 + Base buildings can be interacted with.
++ Sequential unlocks / progression of mechs and weapons.

 ### AI
 ----------------------